 Transfer credit may be given for work completed at an accredited institution where the grade was C or higher.
-We do not normally transfer academic credits from unaccredited schools.
+We do not normally give full academic transfer credits from unaccredited schools.
 Transfer students are required to earn a minimum of 60 credits toward their BA degree or Diploma or 36 credits toward their AA or Certificate in Biblical Studies through classes offered by PIU.